 This was the roll cake that set me on a dark path – sorry, a lovely path! -of never-ending roll cakes.
 A whole roll of roll cakes, rolling on and on.

-My past roll cakes had either been terribly brittle or a bit too delicate, the result of which meant I came to associate roll cakes with a tad bit of anxiety (particularly during the rolling process – roll roll!).
+My past roll cakes had either been terribly brittle or a bit too delicate, the result of which meant I came to associate roll cakes with anxiety (particularly during the rolling process).
 I dealt with my anxiety in the most healthful and classic of ways by avoiding making another roll cake for years.

 And then, finally, I figured I would give roll cakes another try.
-I had been (anxiously) scoping out different recipes and came across this one from Rice & Flour, a lovely blog which I suspect may now unfortunately be defunct given that the last post was a couple of years ago.
+I had been (anxiously) scoping out different recipes and came across this one from Rice & Flour, a lovely blog which I suspect may now unfortunately be defunct.
 The recipe’s accompanying video which convinced me that the cake was indeed rollable.

 Now that I’ve made it a number of times, I can attest that the cake is quick, reliable, light and pliable, and currently my favourite recipe for a roll cake.
 The only changes I’ve made are to make it a bit thinner than in the original recipe and cut down on the sugar.